 Milan: the 16th-century Palazzo Marino, located in the central Piazza della Scala, which has served as Milan's city hall since 1861; and the historic headquarters of state broadcaster RAI on Corso Sempione.

 Bologna: The Academy of Sciences, which was founded in 1690, and prospered in the Age of Enlightenment.

 Naples: The Neo-classical Palazzo Salerno in Piazza del Plebiscito which serves as the headquarters of the army in southern Italy.

 Similar to Britain’s National Trust, FAI works to preserve and promote Italy’s cultural heritage through education, restoration and annual open days.

-Since it began in 1993, the spring open day initiative has attracted more than 11.6 million visitors.
+Since it began in 1993, the spring open day initiative has attracted some 12 million visitors.